Vince O'Keefe: Blackburn Rovers

-keeper, O'Keefe had his arguably greatest moment in a Blackburn shirt as he helped the team win the now defunct Full Members Cup at the old Wembley Stadium, beating Charlton Athletic 1–0 in 1987.
+A significant moment in O'Keefe's career was when he helped the Blackburn Rovers win the now defunct Full Members Cup at the old Wembley Stadium, beating Charlton Athletic 1–0 in 1987.
 Vince is the father of current Chorley F.C. midfielder Josh O'Keefe.

 After Football

 Vince became a financial consultant based around Nottingham and has acted as a financial advisor for the PFA.
 He is also a football agent to the likes of Ben Foster.